 As of July 31, 2021, we had approximately 14,300 miners (including approximately 1,200 Antminer S19 Pros, approximately 4,000 Antminer S19s, approximately 6,600 Antminer S17s, approximately 2,000 Whatsminer M30s, approximately 430 Whatsminer M31s, 10 Avalon A-166s, and approximately 50 Antminer T17s) deployed on our site capable of producing an estimated aggregate hash rate capacity of approximately 1.1 EH/s.
 Additionally, we had outstanding orders pending for approximately 800 Antminer S19 Pros, 6,000 Antminer S19J Pros, 800 Antminer S19Js and 500 Whatsminer M30s.
 As of July 31, 2021, approximately 500 of the committed miners are manufactured and hosted on-site.
 It is possible that supply side constraints may impact the ability of our suppliers to timely fulfill our open orders.
+The counterparties cannot unilaterally terminate the purchase agreements unless we breach the payment terms of the purchase agreements.

 With the full deployment of these new miners, our total fleet is expected to comprise approximately 22,500 total miners and is expected to utilize approximately 66 MW of electricity.
 The new advanced miners have substantially greater hash rate capacities and use electric power more efficiently than our existing miner fleet.

 With the deployment of the aforementioned miners in 2021, we expect to be able to achieve a total hash rate capacity of at least 1.4 EH/s by the end of 2021.
 After deploying all of our miners contracted to be purchased, we expect to achieve a total hash rate capacity of approximately 1.9 EH/s.
 While there is a possibility supply side constraints impact the ability of our suppliers to timely fulfill our open orders, we do not anticipate any supply side constraints to impact the ability of suppliers to deliver on the remaining miners not yet manufactured.